adammgourley/Elastic-In-Docker/README.md

 >   wsl -d docker-desktop
 >   sysctl -w vm.max_map_count=262144
 ```
-For Ubuntu (and most debian based distros), run this command.
+For Ubuntu (and most debian based distros), run these commands.
 Add this to the file that you're opening in nano "vm.max_map_count=262144" (without quotes).
 Then run the second command.
 ```
 >   sudo nano sysctl.conf
 >   sudo sysctl -p